DavidTello1/Development/README.md

 # GRIP OR SLIP
 This is a little game made by two second year students of the Videogame Design and Development degree.
-It's a platformer with two levels, where the player must change between levels to complete them.
-The game has been made using C++, SDL and pugi libraries.
+It's a platformer with two levels, where the player must jump between them to complete the game.
+It has been made using C++, SDL and pugi libraries.
 The maps have been made using Tiled.

 ### Controls
 -Movement with WASD keys: A (left), D (right), W (up & grip), S (down)